 As artistic director and pianist of Concorde ensemble, Jane O’Leary has been nurturing the development of new music in Ireland and promoting its performance worldwide since 1976.
-She was a founding member of Music for Galway and is currently a Director of The Galway Music Residency.
+She was a founding member of Music for Galway and also The Galway Music Residency.

-O’Leary’s music has been selected on several occasions for performance at the ISCM World New Music Days and has been performed at prestigious international festivals and venues, including the Kennedy Center, Washington DC; the Lincoln Center and Carnegie Hall, NY; the Chicago Cultural Center; Centre Culturel Irlandais, Paris; Spitalfields Festival, London; West Cork Chamber Music Festival.
+O’Leary’s music has been selected on several occasions for performance at the ISCM World New Music Days and has been performed at prestigious international festivals and venues, including the Kennedy Center, Washington DC; the Lincoln Center and Carnegie Hall, NY; the Chicago Cultural Center; Kings Place, London; Centre Culturel Irlandais, Paris; West Cork Chamber Music Festival.
 The RTÉ National Symphony Orchestra featured her music on their debut tour of the USA in 2003.

 Following international competition, her music has been selected for performance in New York at the MISE-EN Music Festival, Risuonanze in Udine (Italy), Encontro Internacional de Cordas, Limeira (S.P.)
 Brazil.
 Recent performances worldwide have also included Madrid, Hong Kong, Paris, New York, Denmark, Japan, Rome, Switzerland, California.
 She was the featured composer in the 2018-19 season of Hard Rain Soloist Ensemble, Belfast.